kaialami/melee-leaderboard/README.md

 Tournament data is retrieved through the [start.gg api](https://developer.start.gg/docs/intro/).
 Elo is calculated using the standard chess elo formula.
 Read more [here](https://stanislav-stankovic.medium.com/elo-rating-system-6196cc59941e).
 Elo changes are halved for losers bracket sets.

-Message @kaibiscus or a UBC melee exec in our [discord](https://discord.com/invite/dzHTudRSrN) if you don't want to be displayed on the leaderboard.
+Message @kaibiscus on discord if you don't want to be displayed on the leaderboard.

 by kai alami